-All claims and encounters must be received by Superior within 95 days of the date of service.
-All claim appeal requests must be received within 120 days from the date of the EOP or denial letter.
+All claims and encounters must be received by Superior within 95 Days for EDI submission.
+Superior accepts electronic claims 24/7, all 365 Days of the year.
+All claim appeal requests must be received within 120 Days from the date of the EOP or denial letter.
+For clean claim submissions, denial letters would not be valid proof of timely filing as this is an unclean claim.

-For retrospective medical necessity claim appeals, please refer to Section 10, regarding Adverse Determinations and Appeals.
+For retrospective medical necessity claim appeals, please refer to Section 10, regarding Adverse Benefit Determinations and Appeals.